mikkelmedm/PythonInceptionV3-Webcam/README.md

 - In the installer, check the box "Add Python 3.6 to PATH" and press install now:
 ![alt text](https://www.howtogeek.com/wp-content/uploads/2017/05/ximg_591a18a4aed8c.png.pagespeed.gp+jp+jw+pj+ws+js+rj+rp+rw+ri+cp+md.ic.8f1lV7V3C4.png)

-To run:
+To run go to command prompt and enter the folder by:
 ```
 cd PythonInceptionV3-Webcam-master
 ```
-- Then type/paste the following and hit enter:
+Then type/paste the following and hit enter:
 ```
 pip install -r requirements.txt
 ```